 Encouraged by his early success as a publisher, Tim then launched Golf Course Trades in 1990 to simply serve as a buyer’s guide.
 The Trades has upped its game in many ways over the years.
 We were early to the party at the advent of the Internet with a website that would provide interesting editorial content as well as advertising.
 The site became so popular with golf course superintendents and directors looking for equipment, services, and supplies, that Tim added a special Business Directory.

 Earlier this year, we acquired a state-of-the-art platform to support our Business Directory’s growing demand.
 Using our sophisticated new system, superintendents can review the latest offerings of vendors seeking their business.
 They are able to see photos, obtain descriptions, and link to a supplier’s website.
-Its ease of use make it an effective tool for both buyers and sellers.
-It’s a well acknowledged shortcut for viewing what’s available at the very moment an item or service is needed.
+Its ease of use makes it an effective tool for both buyers and sellers.
+It’s a well-acknowledged shortcut for viewing what’s available at the very moment an item or service is needed.

 Superintendents are able to stay current with events in their industry and have an opportunity to get the insider scoop about how their peers are handling challenges.